The Name of the World : A Novel

 Summary

-At a glance, The Name of the World : A Novel by Denis Johnson comes across as a story-led title whose appeal is likely premise, mood, and momentum.
+In a quick read, The Name of the World : A Novel by Denis Johnson comes across as a story-led title whose appeal is likely premise, mood, and momentum.
 The edition details point to 2000 • Harpercollins • 129 pages, which helps set expectations before you buy.

 Edition on file: 2000 • Harpercollins • 129 pages • ISBN 9780060192488.